Circular orders: topology and continuous actions: Split spaces and topological properties of COTS

-The circle $\T$ is clearly a factor space of a (linearly ordered) closed interval $[a,b]$ after identifying the endpoints.
-The following result shows that we have a similar situation for any circularly ordered space.
-The intuitive picture is that for a given point $c \in X$ we get $X(c)$ from $X$ by splitting the point $c$.

-\begin{defin} [(Splitting a single point $c$) Linear envelope] Let $(X,R)$ be a circularly ordered space and fix $c\in X$.
+\begin{defin}[Single-split space] Let $(X,R)$ be a circularly ordered space and fix $c\in X$.
 Consider the standard cut $\leq_c$ (see Remark \ref{r:chech}) at $c$ where $c$ becomes the least element.
 Denote it by $c^{-}$.
 Then we get a linearly ordered set $X$ by declaring $x <_c y$ whenever $(c,x,y) \in R$.
 Adding to $X$ a new point $c^{+}$ as the greatest element we get a linearly ordered set $X(c)=[c^-,c^+]=X\cup \{c^+\}$ and a natural onto projection map

 sometimes denoted also by $q_c$. \end{defin}